joniles/mpxj/mkdocs/docs/howto-use-calendars.md

 happens, the `ProjectFile` class provides a convenience method to create a default calendar.
 The calendar it creates is modelled on the `Standard` calendar you'd see in Microsoft Project if you created a new project.
-This default calendar defines Monday to Friday as workng days, with 8 working hours each day (8am to noon, then 1pm to 5pm).
+This default calendar defines Monday to Friday as working days, with 8 working hours each day (8am to noon, then 1pm to 5pm).

 ```java